Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 2. SE can be played around
 3. Opponent's can often panic SE the wrong thing
 4. The trick is timing and not allowing them the gap to cast it
+5. AoI/TW is a better tool than IU vs SE